ntustison/Histograms/Text/stitched.md

 similarity and 1 indicates perfect structural similarity.
 We also generated the histograms corresponding to these images.
-Although several histogram similarity measures exist, we chose Pearson's correlation primarily as it resides in the same [min, max] range as SSIM with analogous significance.
+Although several histogram similarity measures exist, we chose Pearson's correlation primarily as it resides in the same min/max range as SSIM with analogous significance.
 In addition to the fact that the image-to-histogram transformation discards important spatial information, from Figure \ref{fig:similarity} it should be apparent that this transformation also results in greater variance in the resulting information